-I was lead game designer and lead developer on Dead Cells.
+I created Dead Cells, as lead game designer and lead developer.

 The concept is born from the ashes of Hordes Zero, a multiplayer tower defense game for web & mobile, featuring coopetition (play together, but only the last survivor gets a reward).
 This early project even had a public Alpha version, but it proved to be a really big failure: not fun, no clear vision and tons of gameplay & balance issues.

 We basically decided to cut every single aspect of the project that we were not confident with: mobile, cross-platform, multiplayer and last but not least, tower-defense.

 This was a “last chance” move to save the project (and the company, we were not in a great shape) from obliteration.
 It was also the moment we decided to go “all-in” on Steam & PC, which was something completely new for us.

 The final product is quite different from the original idea as you can see ;) We decided to call it a Roguevania, because it sounded cool, it was quite close to the actual game concept and because no one could stop us from doing stupid things.